-This section shows you how to upgrade the Zyxel Device firmware, back up the configuration and restore the Zyxel Device to its previous or default settings.
+This section shows you how to back up the configuration and restore the Zyxel Device to its previous or default settings.

 5.5.1 Backing up the Device Configuration

 Back up a configuration file allows you to return to your previous settings.